Special forces of Ukraine: Russo-Ukrainian War

 A group of heavily armed men appeared in Donetsk on 3 March 2014.
 These were dubbed as Russian Spetsnaz operatives invading Ukraine by some, or American Blackwater operatives by others.
 However, it was revealed that it was actually members of Ukraine's Alpha group escorting Andrey Shishatskiy, the ex-governor of Donetsk, after he was attacked by a group of pro-Russian separatists.
 Several months later Mariupol was declared the administrative center of Donetsk oblasts due to unrest, and most administrative functions were transferred there.

-Despite having lost many members, Ukrainian Spetsnaz was called to service in April 2014 once Russian insurgents began to advance into Ukraine.
+Despite having lost many members, Ukrainian special forces were called to service in April 2014 once Russian insurgents began to advance into Ukraine.
 One of the first large scale missions was to retake the Kramatorsk airfield as a pivot point to put pressure on Donetsk, which had largely been taken over by insurgents.
-On 15 April, Spetsnaz unit Omega stormed the airfield retaking it and capturing an undisclosed number of pro-Russian insurgents in the process.
+On 15 April, special unit Omega stormed the airfield retaking it and capturing an undisclosed number of pro-Russian insurgents in the process.
 Kramatorsk airfield was the scene of prolonged fighting even after its recapture.
 On 25 April insurgents launched a failed attempt to retake the airfield destroying a Mil Mi-8 helicopter and an An-2 transport.
 The airfield was surrounded by insurgents for several months until the liberation of Kramatorsk from insurgents in July 2014.

-On 25 April 2014, Ukraine's Spetsnaz units were some of the first units to encounter insurgents in Sloviansk, which was to become a rebel stronghold.
-Ukrainian Spetsnaz units began to systematically destroy rebel checkpoints around the city in April so that regular forces could break through into the city, however it would be several more months until the main components of the Ground Forces of Ukraine were able to break through into the city.
+On 25 April 2014, Ukraine's special forces were some of the first units to encounter insurgents in Sloviansk, which was to become a rebel stronghold.
+Ukrainian special forces began to systematically destroy rebel checkpoints around the city in April so that regular forces could break through into the city, however it would be several more months until the main components of the Ground Forces of Ukraine were able to break through into the city.